Scenic Illinois city will give you free land to move there - NewsBreak

 Currently, there are 26 lots available that are about one-third of an acre each.
 If a landowner does not build a home by the end of the three-year period, the city will buy back the land for $4,000.

 The money used to reimburse lot owners comes from the city’s escrow account, according to Morrow.
-After the city’s building inspector provides a final inspection and turns in the homeowner’s occupancy permit, the city will write a check for $5,000, and either present it in person or in the mail.Looking to move?
-These US cities and towns will pay you to live there
+After the city’s building inspector provides a final inspection and turns in the homeowner’s occupancy permit, the city will write a check for $5,000, and either present it in person or in the mail.Skyrocketing inflation is slamming many of California’s small businesses

 There are currently five homes under construction and another two homes that are going to be built.
 So far, everyone who has bought land through the city’s program has built a home, Morrow said.